 Here in Thailand, it’s hot anyway, but imagine the amount of sweat you are producing during a 200-hour Ashtanga yoga teacher training course.
 It’s been quite hectic lately.
 Days are so full so there really isn’t much time for anything else.
-Check out this link, if you want to know more about the first days of the course.
+If you’d like to know more what’s been happening, have a look at this intensive yoga teacher training post.

 Having said that, I have to be honest with you.
 Last weekend my Finnish friend visited me and obviously, we needed to celebrate this special occasion.
 Let’s just say it involved a bit too much alcohol and it didn’t lead to very yogic behavior.
 I was a little bit disappointed with myself but you live and learn (maybe).
 The course has been quite intensive so in a way it doesn’t surprise me that I failed once.